-If the organization claims a deduction for depletion, attach a schedule explaining the deduction
+If the organization claims a deduction for depletion, attach a schedule explaining the deduction.

-Line 43-Other expenses
+Line 43.
+Other Expenses

-Show the type and amount of each significant expense for which a separate line is not provided.
-Report all other miscellaneous expenses as a single total.
-Expenses that might be reported here include investment counseling and other professional fees, but not professional fundraising fees, accounting fees, or legal fees.
-These are reportable on lines 30 through 32.
+Show the type and amount of each functional expense for which a separate line is not provided.
+You may report minor miscellaneous expenses as a single total.
+The total of minor miscellaneous expenses grouped together on line 43, may not exceed 5% of the total of all functional expenses (line 44).

+Expenses that might be categorized and reported as functional expenses on line 43 include:

-Other expenses includible on line 43 are: penalties, fines, and judgments; unrelated business income taxes; insurance and real estate taxes not attributable to rental property or reported as occupancy expenses; and any marketing and distribution costs not included on other lines of Part II.
-Attach a schedule if more space is needed.
+- Investment counseling and other professional fees.
+(Do not include professional fundraising fees, accounting fees, or legal fees on line 43; these are reportable on lines 30 through 32.) - · Penalties, fines, and judgments; - Unrelated business income taxes; - Insurance and real estate taxes not attributable to rental property or reported as occupancy expenses; - Other expenses the organization tracks, not included on other lines of Part II.